2oby/Orac-Omniscient-Reactive-Algorithmic-Core/SPRINT_3_IMPLEMENTATION_PROMPT.md

 # Sprint 3 Implementation Prompt for Next Session

-## IMPORTANT: Start with Sprint 2 Testing
+## IMPORTANT: Sprint 2 Status - COMPLETED ✅
-Before implementing Sprint 3, you MUST first test the Sprint 2 implementation that's already deployed.
-Follow the `SPRINT_2_TEST.md` guide to:
-1. Create a Home Assistant backend
-2. Test the connection
+Sprint 2 is now fully implemented and working:
-3. Fetch entities from Home Assistant
+1. ✅ Device fetching from Home Assistant (30 devices)
-4. Configure entities with friendly names and aliases
-5. Verify data persistence

-Only proceed with Sprint 3 after confirming Sprint 2 works correctly.
+2. ✅ Manual enable/disable of devices via card interface
+3. ✅ Drag-and-drop device type assignment (lights, heating, blinds, etc.)
+4. ✅ Drag-and-drop location assignment (lounge, bedroom, kitchen, etc.)
+5. ✅ Save configuration functionality
+6. ✅ Device validation and search/filter

+Sprint 2 creates a **curated device registry** where users manually configure which devices are active and assign them types and locations.

-## Context for Next Session
+## Context for Sprint 3
 You are implementing Sprint 3 of the ORAC Core system.
-Sprints 1 and 2 are complete and deployed.
-The backend management system is live at http://192.168.8.192:8000/backends and users can create Home Assistant backends, fetch entities, and configure them with friendly names and aliases.
+ORAC Core runs on an **NVIDIA Orin Nano** (hostname: `orin4`) at IP `192.168.8.192`.
+Sprint 2 is complete - users can now:
+- Fetch devices from Home Assistant
+- Enable/disable devices manually
+- Assign device types (lights, heating, blinds, music)
+- Assign locations (bedroom, kitchen, lounge, etc.)
+- Save these configurations

+Sprint 3's goal is to **generate GBNF grammar from these device mappings** to constrain the LLM so it can only output JSON for devices the user has actually configured.

 ## Your Mission
-After testing Sprint 2, implement Sprint 3: Grammar Generation & Dispatcher Integration according to the specification document `SPRINT_3_GRAMMAR_DISPATCHER_INTEGRATION.md`.
-The primary goal is to generate GBNF grammars from configured Home Assistant entities and enable voice command testing.
+Implement Sprint 3: **Dynamic Grammar Generation** from Sprint 2's device mappings.
+The primary goal is to generate GBNF grammars that constrain the LLM to only output JSON for devices the user has actually enabled and configured.

+**Key Concept**: If user only configured a light in the lounge and heating in the bedroom, the grammar should ONLY allow those combinations and block everything else.

+**End Goal**: Test command "turn on the lounge lights" through ORAC Core's LLM and verify it generates valid JSON like `{"device":"lights","action":"on","location":"lounge"}` using the dynamically generated grammar.

 ## Current System State
 - **Completed**: